-C. Student Tasks & Responsibilities
+D. Student Tasks & Responsibilities

-MSW students are responsible for the following tasks to meet the course objectives for the Field Practicum class:
+MSW students are responsible for the following tasks to meet the course objectives for the Applied Learning in Field Education (589b) and Advanced Applied Learning in Field Education (699a/b) classes:

-- Contact and meet with the Field Instructor as soon as you are notified of your placement for a pre-placement meeting, Human Resources processing, and/or agency orientation - Complete Assignment #3 for the 587a class using the pre-placement meeting (Foundation year students only) - Participate in the agency orientation at the start of internship.
+- Contact and meet with the Field Instructor as soon as you are notified of your placement for a pre-placement meeting, Human Resources processing, and/or agency orientation - Participate in the agency orientation at the start of internship.
 If no orientation information is provided, please inquire - Learn the different roles, tasks, responsibilities, and scope of practice of the agency - Be open to feedback and support - Meet with your Field Instructor for mandatory weekly supervision.
-Failure to comply with this requirement may result in a No Credit grade in this course - Discuss field internship issues in the Foundation year seminar class for added feedback and support - Maintain a diverse caseload - Seek meaningful opportunities to learn professional, direct and/or macro practice skills - Maintain regular contact with your Field Liaison throughout the internship and discuss any and all questions/issues as soon as they arise
+Failure to comply with this requirement may result in a "No Credit" grade in this course - Discuss field internship issues in the Integrative Learning for Social Work Practice classes (588 and 698a/b) for added feedback and support - Maintain a diverse caseload - Seek meaningful opportunities to learn professional, direct and/or macro practice skills related to AMHW, CYF, or SCI Department - Maintain regular contact with your Field Liaison throughout the internship and discuss any and all questions/issues as soon as they arise

-Note: All forms referenced in the section below can be located in the Field Practicum course on the VAC learning platform.
+Note: All forms referenced in the section below can be located in the Field Internship course on the VAC learning platform.

 - Complete the Learning Agreement with the Field Instructor in the first five weeks of the first semester of community-based placement - Use the digital/online Learning Agreement/Evaluation form.
-Refer to the OLAFE Manual found in the Tool box of your Field Internship course on the VAC learning platform and follow the delineated steps for the Learning Agreement - Complete and have your Field Instructor and/or Preceptor review and sign the Field Practicum Log weekly (internship and supervision hours and the number of Reflective Learning Tools completed during the week) - Come prepared and actively participate in field supervision - o A minimum of 1 hour weekly supervision - Depending on the student's needs, weekly supervision could include some group supervision as long as the student has individual supervision at least twice monthly - Group supervision may be facilitated by non-social work professionals

-Submit a completed Reflective Learning Tool (RLT) weekly (a minimum of 10 per semester) to your Field Instructor.
-The student is responsible for timely weekly submission to the Field instructor (FI) and making sure the Field Practicum Log is signed by the student and the Field Instructor
+Refer to the OLAFE Manual found in the Tool box of your Field Internship course on the VAC learning platform and follow the delineated steps for the Learning Agreement - Complete and have your Field Instructor and/or Preceptor review and sign the Field Practicum Log weekly (internship and supervision hours and the number of Reflective Learning Tools completed during the week) - Come prepared and actively participate in field supervision - A minimum of one-hour weekly supervision - Depending on the student's needs, weekly supervision could include some group supervision as long as the student has individual supervision at least twice monthly - Group supervision may be facilitated by non-social work professionals - Submit a total of eight completed Reflective Learning Tools (RLTs).
+A minimum of 4 RLTs must be submitted by Week 9 of the course and a total of 8 by the end of each semester.
+The student is responsible for timely submission to the Field instructor (FI) and making sure the Field Practicum Log (FPL) is signed by the student and the Field Instructor - There are different types of RLT forms students may use: - MSW students must use Department of Study (AMHW, CYF & SCI) approved RLT form(s) - There may be instances where an agency may require the use of agency specific RLT form(s).
+It is important for students to consult with the 589a and 589b/699a/699b Instructors for the correct RLT form